laurenchilutti/GFDL_atmos_cubed_sphere/CODE_STYLE.md

 ## OpenMP

-* Directives should start at the beginning of the line, and be in lowercase.
 * All openMP directives should specify default(none), and then explicitly list all shared and private variables.
 * All critical sections must have a unique name.